forgreatspam/cpp_sandbox/README.md

 4. Install python3.
 If you use Windows, ensure that path to Python and Python\Scripts folders are in PATH environment variable.
 5. Install meson by calling ```pip3 install meson```.
 6. Create a folder named 'build'.
 7. run ```python3 meson build --buildtype release```.
-Notice, you might need to provide full path to meson script which is normally located in python/scripts folder.
+Notice, you might need to provide full path to 'meson' script which is normally located in python/scripts folder.
 In case of MSVC, you should run this command from VS command prompt.
 8. go to 'build' folder and run ```ninja``` here.